 A variety of means, including testing, demonstrations of projects, oral presentations, class participation, writing assessments and teacher assessment will measure student performance in the classroom.
 Student performance will be graded on a 90% - 100% (A), 80% - 89% (B), 70% - 79% (C), Below 70% (NC - No Credit) basis using a 4.0 scale.
 This structure requires students to master the learning objectives in each content area before proceeding to the next level of core requirements.
 Mastery Learning ensures that students receiving a 70% or better for a final grade meet a pre-established set of performance criteria that demonstrates critical thinking capabilities, subject matter expertise, and mastery of basic skills associated with the course requirements.
 Student performance will be assessed on an on-going basis through teacher, peer and self-assessment.
-Due to the global pandemic, grades in Spring 2020 were Pass/Fail and during the 2020-2021 school year, the passing score was 60%.
+Due to the global pandemic, the passing score for all classes in the 2020-2021 school year was 60%.